-DBT was originally developed to treat suicidal behaviors in individuals who met criteria for Borderline Personality Disorder (BPD).
-It has since been adapted for many other populations, including children and adolescents, eating disorders, anxiety, depression, PTSD, substance abuse, and in corrections.
-DBT is now widely accepted as a treatment for severe and persistent emotional and behavioural difficulties.
+CDBT was originally developed to treat suicidal behaviors in individuals who met criteria for Borderline Personality Disorder (BPD).
+It has since been adapted for many other populations, including children and adolescents, eating disorders, anxiety, depression, PTSD, substance use, and in corrections.
+CDBT is now widely accepted as a treatment for severe and persistent emotional and behavioural difficulties.

-Individuals who benefit from using DBT often experience the following:
+Individuals who benefit from using CDBT often experience:

 Dialectical thinking means: